 An energy tariff is how an energy provider charges a customer for their gas and electricity use.
 The two main types of tariff are a fixed rate tariff, and a standard variable tariff.

 STANDARD VARIABLE TARIFF:

-Goes up and down with the market, energy can be very expensive at times.
+Goes up and down with the market, energy can be very cheap at certain times but also very expensive at times.

 FIXED RATE TARIFF: